 Sauerkraut History

-I spent some time doing some research into the origins of sauerkraut here.
-I was surprised to learn that sauerkraut is not actually German in origin, though they did give it it’s name, which means “sour cabbage”.
-(A very literal language, German).
-Sauerkraut was invented in China about 2,000 years ago, when cabbage was soured in wine to preserve it through the winter so that the slaves building the Great Wall of China had something to eat.
 The lacto-fermented sauerkraut I’ll show you in this post does not involve wine-just cabbage, salt and optional seasonings!
 When sauerkraut was brought to Europe, the recipe was changed to be made with salt instead of wine, to allow for fermentation of the natural sugars present in the cabbage.
-Lacto-fermented sauerkraut is not what you’ll find in a jar or bag of Frank’s Kraut from the store, however: store bought sauerkraut has to be pasteurized, and this heating process destroys bacteria and enzymes.
+Lacto-fermented sauerkraut is not what you’ll find in a jar or bag of Frank’s Kraut from the grocery store, however: store bought sauerkraut has to be pasteurized, and this heating process destroys bacteria and enzymes.

-Healthy Attributes of Sauerkraut
+Benefits of Homemade Sauerkraut

 I think it is safe to say that fermented and probiotic foods are having a moment among the health-conscious, and for very good reason!
 Your gut microbiome–the millions of teeny organisms that line your intestines–are enormously important to your overall health.
 Tons of medical research, papers, articles and books have been written on the many different functions of the body that the microbiome performs & contributes to.
+Your gut health matters!

 For millennia our ancestors supported their health through the consumption of fermented foods.
 Most cultures have their own traditional ferments.
 To those of us who grew up eating something resembling the Standard American Diet, fermented foods may look less familiar, but it’s never too late to begin including them and to reap the benefits.

-Cutting board
+- Cutting board

-Ingredients for sauerkraut
+Ingredients for Homemade Sauerkraut

-Optional seasonings: coriander seeds, garlic, black pepper, turmeric, beets, ginger, dill, caraway seeds, fennel seeds
+- Optional seasonings: coriander seeds, garlic, black pepper, turmeric, beets, ginger, dill, caraway seeds, fennel seeds

 Wash your jars, then sterilize them by pouring boiling water over them.
 Set aside to cool while you prep your cabbage.